 Your treatment may have not gone strictly to plan because your teeth moved more quickly or slower than expected.
 Or it could be that you didn’t manage to wear your aligners for the full 20-22 hours per day.
 It may also be because you had to have your aligners out for an extended period such as during an illness.

 Whatever the reason, Invisalign refinement trays should get you back on track and allow you to get the smile you hoped for.
 If you have already gone through months of treatment, it is worth spending a little more time getting it just right.
-Invisalign refinements can add anywhere between 3 and 6 months extra time to your treatment plan, but you won’t regret it.
+Invisalign refinements can add anywhere between three and six months extra time to your treatment plan, but you won’t regret it.

 Can you refuse Invisalign refinements?